bottenderjs/bottenderjs.github.io/content/docs/APIReference-Context.md

 - sendAirlineFlightUpdateTemplate

 Description:
-- Each of these functions is similar to method in [messaging-api-messenger](https://github.com/Yoctol/messaging-apis/tree/master/packages/messaging-api-messenger), but we handle **first parameters (userId)** for you.
+- Each of these functions is similar to methods in [messaging-api-messenger](https://github.com/Yoctol/messaging-apis/tree/master/packages/messaging-api-messenger), but we handle **first parameters (userId)** for you.

 ## LINE
 These are other methods on LINE.
 See more details at [messaging-api-line](https://github.com/Yoctol/messaging-apis/tree/master/packages/messaging-api-line)